richafnu/Viva/Viva/glint/reports/cross-program-intelligence.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 02/05/2025
+ms.date: 02/10/2025
 ---

 # Use Viva Glint cross-program intelligence to filter results across survey programs

-Microsoft Viva Glint cross-program intelligence surfaces patterns across separate survey programs, giving HR and other leaders a holistic understanding of employee sentiment.
+Microsoft Viva Glint cross-program intelligence is an advanced filtering option in Viva Glint that allows users to filter across multiple surveys' results to answer your organization's complex employee sentiment questions.
+This feature can surface patterns across separate survey programs, giving HR and other leaders a holistic understanding of employee feedback.
 For a given survey program, users can filter by another survey program's:

-- attributes values
+- attribute values
 - question responses
 - comment topics and sentiment